MateuszPietrzak/MateuszPietrzak/README.md

+## Mateusz Pietrzak

-3rd highscool in Gdynia, Poland student
+3rd highscool in Gdynia, Poland

--Favorite language is c++
+ - Favorite language is c++
--UNIX supremacy
+ - UNIX supremacy
--VIM user
+ - VIM user

 <!---
 MateuszPietrzak/MateuszPietrzak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.